ScalaMath/VecMatLib/Readme.md

 # VecMatLib

-VecMatLib provides simple data structures for vectors and matrices and an implementation of all their basic operations that can be integrated in any Java or Scala project.
+A Scala library for vectors and matrix math.

 ## Project goals